 With that said, we would like to ask you to take this simple assessment (test) and submit your score in the survey box below.
 And don’t worry, it is completely anonymous—no-one will know who you are.

 To really understand what the questions mean you MUST read the book entitled Breaking the Chain of Low Self-Esteem by Marilyn J.Sorensen from where the test is taken.

 Many thanks in advance for taking the test and submitting your score.

-Please note: It is also likely that a few of the people who came out as healthy are either lying to themselves (which is very common) or did not input the survey correctly.
+Please note: It is also likely that a few of the people who came out as healthy may be lying to themselves (which is common).

 People who lack self-esteem are more ‘toxic’, for the most part.